The X-Files season 11: Plot overview

-Scully opens her eyes in the dark, laying on her side on a bed in a mysterious house.
+Scully opens her eyes in the dark, lying on her side on a bed in a mysterious house.
 She explores the mysterious house and ends up in an endless pattern of the same room.
 Mulder theorizes that the experience is a type of sleep paralysis.
 She goes back to her memories of her sleep paralysis, where she grabs a snow globe with a model of the boat in it.
 Mulder and Scully get to the dock, meeting with Detective Costa (Louis Ferreira).
 Later, Scully’s attention is drawn to a man that observes them intently from one of the portable walkways.
 Costa informs them that the victims asked if they found Ghouli.
 When Scully turns to check if the mystery guy is there, he’s gone.

 Both agents investigate the two teenagers about the slashing.
 Both of them go on about the experience and their boyfriend, Jackson Van De Kamp.
 The agents arrive at the Van De Kamp household, the same house Scully saw in her dream.
 Two gunshots are heard with a third coming from upstairs.
 Scully goes up and finds the bleeding corpse of Jackson Van De Kamp.
 As they leave the room and the door clicks closed, the zipper opens slowly.
 Jackson sits up and escapes the room.
 Mulder meets with Skinner at the Chimera, telling him to drop the investigation.
 Mulder confirms that Jackson's DNA matches Scully's.

 At the hospital, Jackson explains to Brianna that he’s been hiding because there are people after him.
 He reveals that Ghouli doesn't exist and it's just something he "made up".
 Jackson escapes the hospital after the death of the DOD members.
 The next day, Scully spots a rural gas station that has a windmill just outside.
 Scully meets with Peter Wong with Wong mentioning that he wishes he could know her better.
 The agents ask to see the recording tapes.
 In the recording, Scully is having a conversation with William.
 She smiles as Mulder holds her while they see their son, alive.
 Over the course of the season, they search for William.
 In the third episode of the "Plus One", Scully and Mulder are intimate again.
 In the season 11 finale, "My Struggle IV", she reveals to Mulder that she is pregnant with his child.
 Also in the finale, the Smoking Man shoots William, who has made himself look like Mulder.